cruncheronion0z0/OnionMod-Balatro/README.md

 # WIP WARNING
-this project is still a work in progress! most textures are placeholders or unfinished, but its playable!
+this project is still a work in progress! most textures are placeholders or unfinished, but it is playable!

 # What content is there?
 Currently, Onionmod adds: